matik001/UrlShortener/README.md

 - Reverse proxy with Nginx so that CORS doesn't need to be enabled.
 - Vite-based reverse proxy for debugging purposes.
 - A profile for VSCode that enables debugging of code within the container.
-- Planned implementation of a switch between dark mode and light mode.
+- Switch between dark mode and light mode.

 You can try out this app by visiting: [https://url.zaora.me](https://url.zaora.me)